brutella/modbussy/README.md

 # modbussy

 `modbussy` is a command line to work with modbus networks.
 You can define datapoints which are then read from modbus servers.
-It's a small little utility to quickly make sense of modbus devices.
+It's a little utility for modbus.

 ## Installing